 Master of Sacred Music (MSMus) - offered by Emmanuel College

-- Master of Theological Studies (MTS) - offered by all TST member schools
+- Master of Theological Studies (MTS) - offered by all TST member colleges

 Conjoint advanced degrees are:

-I'm attracted to the MA and PhD nomenclature, because these degrees might be more readily understood and appreciated by the research universities where I might want to apply for a job.
+I'm attracted to the MAs and PhDs, because these degrees might be better understood and more appreciated by the research universities where I might want to apply for a job.
 Do you offer them?

 If I don't have a bachelor's degree, can I study at TST?